laravel/spark-next-docs/src/spark-paddle/configuration.md

 In the following documentation, we will discuss how to configure a Laravel Spark installation when using the [Paddle](https://paddle.com) payment provider.
 All of Spark's configuration options are housed in your application's `config/spark.php` configuration file.

 ::: warning Paddle Billing

-Spark Paddle v5 offers full support for Paddle Billing.
-If you are still on Paddle Classic please continue to use [Spark Paddle v4](https://github.com/laravel/spark-next-docs/tree/4.x/src).
+Spark Paddle 5.x supports Paddle Billing.
+If you are still using Paddle Classic you should continue to use [Spark Paddle 4.x](https://github.com/laravel/spark-next-docs/tree/4.x/src).
 :::

 ## Paddle Configuration